Helther/server-mon-bot/README.md

 ```

 ### TODO
- * Configure actions like notifications or auto system reboot in case of undesired sensor reading.
  * Add AMD gpu sensor monitor
  * Add mdstat monitor for raid arrays
  * Add comprehensive system info (load, uptime, hardware usage, hardware stats)
- * Windows support

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.